torantine/obsidian-snippets/README.md

 ![Across Vault Word Count](https://user-images.githubusercontent.com/52270977/121964956-25fec300-cd21-11eb-96fd-d134958d1bc8.gif)

+Changelog

-v 0.0.2 the search term text in target files is no longer counted v 0.0.3 fixes non-space-delimited words not being counted.
-Thanks goes to boniall in the Obsidian discord for pointing out the issue. v 0.0.4 added `。！？` as defining ends of sentences and `‘ ’ “ ”` as characters able to exist after sentence end v 0.0.5 an empty tagToSearchFor now returns all files v 0.0.6 added in modified date column and the ability to export to inline fields v 0.0.11 added in dropdown menus, search by modified date, export sums to inline fields, dependency check for MetaEdit plugin
+- v 0.0.2 the search term text in target files is no longer counted
+- v 0.0.3 fixes non-space-delimited words not being counted.
+Thanks goes to boniall in the Obsidian discord for pointing out the issue.
+- v 0.0.4 added `。！？` as defining ends of sentences and `‘ ’ “ ”` as characters able to exist after sentence end
+- v 0.0.5 an empty tagToSearchFor now returns all files
+- v 0.0.6 added in modified date column and the ability to export to inline fields
+- v 0.0.11 added in dropdown menus, search by modified date, export sums to inline fields, dependency check for MetaEdit plugin

 ## Templater Snippets